ZippeyKeys12/aiMateys/book/symbolic/expertSystem.md

 # Expert System

 Created by researchers at Stanford University, an expert system uses knowledge from a human expert to emulate one.
-They can be generally split into two parts: the knowledge base and the inference engine.
+They are split into two parts: the knowledge base and the inference engine.

 ## Knowledge Base